 While this may come as a surprise, there was no Christmas tree for most of the years we served in the pastorate.
-My wife and I did not feel obligated to conform to cultural expectations; did not want our young son to feel conflicted by the secular aspects of Christmas; the demands of the season were our priority.
-Instead, we chose to place our focus on the Nativity and always set-up a presepe.
+My wife and I did not feel obligated to conform to cultural expectations.
+We did not want our young son to feel conflicted by the secular aspects of Christmas.
+The demands of the ministry were our priority.
+Instead, we chose to place our focus on the Nativity and always set-up an elaborate presepe.

-When we moved out of the country, it became apparent that we had to re-think Christmas decorations after making an international move.
+It became apparent that we had to re-think Christmas decorations after making an international move.
 For thirteen years, we embraced the Christmas tree with many lights—first setting-up one, then two and up to five including those outside.
 In that time and environment, the lighted tree was synonymous with Christianity.

-I might just add that Christians have great liberty in the way we choose to celebrate Christmas; there is no list of rules in the Bible to which we must adhere.
+I might just add that Christians have great liberty in the way we choose to celebrate Christmas.
+There is no list of rules in the Bible to which we must adhere.
 Almost universally, Christians grasp that the babe in the manger is the Light of the world and the focal point of our celebration.

-Tonight, the symbolism of Hanukkah and Christmas intersect.
-As you enjoy the lights of the season, remember that the Judeo-Christian world celebrates the reality that light conquered the darkness!
+The symbolism of the light of Chanukah and Christmas intersect in a profound way.
+As you enjoy the lights of the season, remember that the Judeo-Christian world celebrates the reality that light always conquers darkness!